dennisg/deviceaccess-example/README.md

 In another terminal window touch any file in the 'devices' folder that was created automatically.
 The Device Manager will start the Driver refinement automatically.

-To show how special, more specific drivers, are matched, create a file called 'dennisg.txt' ( You can also try creating '<your-nick>.txt', who knows... ;-) ).
+To show how special, more specific drivers, are matched, create a file called 'dennisg.txt' ( You can also try creating '&lt;your-nick&gt;.txt', who knows... ;-) ).
 In this case, another driver with a higher match is selected and attached...

 For more information you can contact me [at work](mailto:dennis.geurts@luminis.eu) or [privately](dennisg@dennisg.nl).